TDM — Table Implementation

 Run the Discovery job on the table's interfaces.
 Following the job completion, the interface metadata is retrieved from the Catalog.

-Step 5: Tables — Special Handling and Selection Disabling
+Step 4: Optional — Special Handling

-By default, this MTable is populated with the 'TDM' and 'POSTGRESQL_ADMIN' interfaces in order to prevent the TDM tasks from selecting the TDM tables.
+By default, this MTable is populated with the TDM and POSTGRESQL_ADMIN interfaces in order to prevent the TDM tasks from selecting the TDM tables.
 It is possible to populate additional DB interfaces, either to exclude them from table selection in the TDM task or to apply special handling to their tables.
 Each DB interface requires its own record.
 The following settings should be populated for each record:

 • interface_name — the interface name defined in the TDM project implementation.